Voyrox/Nexcast/README.md

 - `utilization_target` is the desired safe operating utilization for the service, usually kept below 1.0 to leave headroom.
 - `cores_instance` is the effective CPU capacity one replica can contribute.

-Overall `beta` and `a` should come from load testing or production observations per service.
-If they are guessed poorly, traffic-based scaling will be noisy.
-The oldest reachable node by process `startTime` becomes leader.
-If any configured peer is unreachable, the cluster fails closed and skips scaling until full visibility returns.
-Nexcast supports two peer-coordinated backends:
+`beta` and `a` should ideally come from load testing or production observations for each service.
+If they are estimated poorly, traffic-based scaling will become noisy and less reliable.

-- `Docker cluster` for local Docker daemons across multiple servers
-- `Kubernetes peer` for scaling existing Kubernetes Deployments while keeping the same peer leader model.

 <img src="./chart.png"></img>